 Selecting content, whether born-digital or digitized, is only one piece in the ongoing process of building digital collections.
-The development and management of digital collections also involves project management and strategic planning; metadata architecture, creation, and management; the development and use of UNBOUND: the Williams Digital Commons and ArchivesSpace to create, manage, preserve, and deliver digital content; and the ongoing assessment of digital collections and the previously mentioned services.
+The development and management of digital collections also involves project management and strategic planning; metadata architecture, creation, and management; the development and use of Williams Digital Collections and ArchivesSpace to create, manage, preserve, and deliver digital content; and the ongoing assessment of digital collections and the previously mentioned services.
 We work closely with other units in the Williams College Libraries and the Office of Information Technology (OIT) to develop and realize our goals, and collaborate with other units in the College and with external institutions and organizations when appropriate.

 We encourage potential contributors interested in digitizing their own content in preparation to be added to Special Collections, to coordinate with the Digital Resources Archivist/Records Manager in advance to establish the correct digitization methods.